tug70074/DragulaProjectProposal/JoelJang_DragulaProjectProposal.md

 It is a simple project that was last updated 4 years ago and I think a project in a different language and working on a library rather than an application itself would be interesting to work on.
 It allows multiple features and has very crisp designs and interaction with the user when dragging.
 I would like to implement some features after learning the code with the class that have not been implemented yet in the source.

-To do : UML Graph to be added.

 ## Project Relevance
-This has relevance because it fulfills all three educational goals of our course:
+This has relevance because it fulfills the educational goals of our course:

-1. To do:  which broader topics are included in this project.

-2. Practical Experience - the javascript library is opensource in github so we can get practice on project managament through git version control.
+It has practical experience where we explore the javascript library which is opensource in github so we can get practice on project managament through git version control.
 We will be able to test this our changes to the javascript library but we would first need to find a template website page to test on.

-3. Experience working on open source - this was given as a simple beginner open source project in a list of github projects.
+We also get experience working on open source - this was given as a simple beginner open source project in a list of github projects.
 In my opinion, this is a very simple and good start to getting exposed to working with open source projects and implementing new features.